 Firmware Version | The firmware currently installed on the device. | String |

-MAC Address | The MAC address of the device | String |
+MAC Address | The MAC address of the device. | String |

 Hardware Info | The version of the hardware. | String |

-Manufacturer Certificate | States whether or not the manufacturer’s certificate has been installed | String |
+Manufacturer Certificate | States whether or not the manufacturer’s certificate has been installed. | String |

 Sample Request

-GET http://10.12.123.12/api/info/about
+GET https://10.12.123.12/api/info/about

 Sample Response